 Team Meetings

-You will be required to attend all team meetings, as they are mandatory before travel.
+You will be required to attend all team meetings.
 Team meetings will be scheduled by your Professor/Team Leader, so consult with them on the team meeting schedule.
-Team meetings are held to orient you and prepare you for the upcoming mission trip that you are about to embark.
+If you miss a meeting, contact your Team Leader as soon as possible.
+The WMC and Team Leader reserve the right to dismiss from a trip any team member who misses a Team Meeting.
+Team meetings are held to orient you and prepare you for the mission trip.
 You will need to be prepared: spiritually, mentally, culturally, and logistically.
 If you miss a meeting, you will be missing vital information necessary to be the most effective short-term mission trip team member.
 Team meetings also foster team unity.
 Make new friends and get excited to serve side-by-side with your teammates in another part of the world that needs Jesus!
 An example of what you might expect at these team meetings:

 Team Meeting 1 – Fundraising & Spiritual preparation